In the event you don't see your

 command, and control them remotely.

-DOWNSIDE: (i) If the TNC is not a KPC3-PLUS, then you can only have one station connect
+DOWNSIDE: (i) If it is not a KPC3-PLUS, then you can only have one station connect

 to its PBBS at a time.
 Others will get a "BBS Busy" message if attempting to connect when someone else is already connected.